status-im/nimbus-eth2/docs/the_nimbus_book/src/trusted-node-sync.md

 By default, both the state and the full block history will be downloaded from the trusted node.

 It is possible to get started more quickly by delaying the backfill of the block history using the `--backfill=false` parameter.
 In this case, the beacon node will first sync to the current head so that it can start performing its duties, then backfill the blocks from the network.

+You can also resume the trusted node backfill at any time by simply running the trusted node sync command again.

 > **Warning:** While backfilling blocks, your node will not be able to answer historical requests or sync requests.
 This might lead to you being de-scored, and eventually disconnected, by your peers.